industrial-edge/machine-insight/docs/Installation.md

 - open the app IIH Essentials
 - create the asset hirarchy accordingly

 The app gathers all the necessary process data and saves it for a configured period of time.
-In this case we want to get data out of the S7+ Connector, therefore this must be activated:
+In this case we need to get data out of the S7+ Connector, therefore this must be activated:

 - go to the tab 'Settings' and select 'Databus settings'
 - enter the databus service name: `ie-databus:1883`